networkop/networkop.github.io/source/_posts/2016-01-17-rest-unl-advanced.markdown

 ## Extending our sample app

-At this stage we've got all the code to finish off our sample app.
-With all the heavy work done by the REST client, you can start to appreciate how easy it is to create and configure a simple triangle topology:
+At this stage we've got all the code to finish our sample app.
+The goal is to create and configure the following 3-node topology:

+{% img centre /images/rest-sample-app.png REST SDK SAMPLE TOPO %}

+We'll assume that all configs will be stored as text files under the `./config` directory and will have device names as their filename.
+A helper function `read_file` will read the contents of a configuration text file into a Python string.

 ``` python